 Let me be blunt.
 We are in a grey war.
 Not a “cold” war.
 Not a full-on chest-deep- fighting-positions war, either.
 But we are being engaged asymmetrically, and our values have been weaponized against us.
 Latin America is being destabilized and coopted, and this presents a security threat.
 And our current policies and outlook not only fail to address the threat but in many cases are actively working against our interests.

 In 1980, James Earl Carter, Jr.’s Presidency laid down a moral mandate – we would no longer support governments that fell short of real Democracy.
-The Leahy amendment was also founded on sound moral principle; we cannot (in good conscience) actively support governments which don’t respect basic human rights.
+The Leahy amendment was also founded on sound moral principles; we cannot (in good conscience) actively support governments that don’t respect basic human rights.

-These righteous witnesses joined our government, dedicated to make sure that the USG would never defile the values of our founding Fathers.
+These righteous witnesses joined our government, dedicated to ensuring that the USG would never defile the values of our founding Fathers.

 [Author’s Note: our Founding Fathers believed that noble ideals would build a noble nation.
 And they were right.]